Higher Categories and Topological Quantum Field Theories: Proof of Theorem

 If $s_{\tau} = s_0$, then $s_{(023)} = s_{(123)} = Id, \, s_{(012)} = s_{(013)} = s_0, \, s_{(23)} = Id.$ Note that by definition, the correspondence between $2$-simplices of $\tau$ and those of $\tau_s$ is given by: $(023)_s = (123), (123)_s = (023), (012)_s = (012), (013)_s = (013)$.
 Hence in $\tau_s$, the coloring of each $2$-simplex is given as follows: $f'(123) = f(023), f'(023) = f(123), f'(012) = f(012)^*, f'(013) = f(013)^*$.
 Also we have $g'(23) = g(23)$.
 Hence,

-Define the isomorphism $\Phi_{s_0, \tau}: V_{F}^{\pm}(\tau) \longrightarrow V_{F'}^{\mp}(\tau_{s_0})$ by graph diagrams as shown in Figure \ref{fig:V(s0)}.
+Define the isomorphism $\Phi_{s_0, \tau}\colon V_{F}^{\pm}(\tau) \longrightarrow V_{F'}^{\mp}(\tau_{s_0})$ by graph diagrams as shown in Figure \ref{fig:V(s0)}.

 Similarly, if $s = s_1$ or $s_2$, we leave it as an exercise to work out the details of the colorings of $\tau_s$.
 The isomorphisms $\Phi_{s_1, \tau}$ and $\Phi_{s_2, \tau}$ are defined as shown in Figure \ref{fig:V(s1)} and \ref{fig:V(s2)}, respectively.
-The following lemma is straight forward.
+The following lemma is straightforward.